wangyihaier/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

       extra_configs = {"fs.azure.account.key." + accountName + ".blob.core.windows.net": accountKey})
     ```

-    > NOTE: Mounting Azure Blob storage directly to DBFS allows you to access files as if they were on the local file system.
+    >**Note**: Mounting Azure Blob storage directly to DBFS allows you to access files as if they were on the local file system.

 15. Once your blob storage account is mounted, you can access them with Databricks Utilities, `dbutils.fs` commands.
 Insert a new cell, and paste the code below to see how `dbutils.fs.ls` can be used to list the files and folders directly below the smartmeters folder.